microsoft/ML-For-Beginners/8-Reinforcement/1-QLearning/README.md

 ## Navigation

 Better navigation policy would be the one that we have used during training, which combines exploitation and exploration.
 In this policy, we will select each action with a certain probability, proportional to the values in Q-Table.
-This strategy may still result in the agent returning back to the position it has already explored, but, as you can see from the code below, it results in very short average path to the desired location (remember that `print_statistics` runs the simulation 100 times):
+This strategy may still result in the agent returning back to the position it has already explored, but, as you can see from the code below, it results in very short average path to the desired location (remember that `print_statistics` runs the simulation 100 times): (code block 10)

 ```python
 def qpolicy(m):